-- An astronaut with over 8 weeks in space, forty-seven hours on spacewalks and 23,000,000 miles in orbit
+- Dr. Scott Parazynski MD is an astronaut with over 8 weeks in space, forty-seven hours on spacewalks and 23,000,000 miles in orbit.

 Scott has zoomed down luge tracks at breakneck speeds, flown high performance supersonic aircraft, walked in space at considerable peril, summited Mount Everest after rupturing a lumbar disc, performed a scientific dive in the world's highest lake and faced myriad other challenges in the planet's most extreme environments.
 He prepares for work in these challenging realms by exhaustive study, training, pre-visualisation (of success as well as overcoming obstacles) and having a backup to the backup plan.
 Knowing how complex systems work and how they might fail is one of many skills in his toolkit, and his lessons learned are imminently relatable to all industries.
 An approachable storyteller, he warmly shares his experiences in a way that leaves audiences knowing they can translate them into their own lives.